magomimmo/modern-cljs/doc/tutorial-02.md

 ```

 Again, issue the `boot cljs-repl -h` command if you want to read the
-documentation of its advanced options.
+documentation on its advanced options.

-That said, if you launch the previous `boot serve -d target wait watch
+That said, if you launch the previous `boot` command by appending the
-reload cljs cljs-repl` by appending the `cljs-repl` task as the last
-argument to the previous command, you'll get an error.
+`cljs-repl` task at the end, you'll get an error.
 This is because
 `boot-cljs-repl` task requires you to explicitely specify both the
-Clojure and the ClojureScript release into the `build.boot`
+Clojure and the ClojureScript release you intend to use into the
-dependencies:
+`build.boot` dependencies:

 ```clj
 (set-env!